digimuwi/MWA_csl/README.md

 ## Outline of Gardner/Springfeld referencing style

 ### Scope
 The expected scope of the CSL follows the citation categories defined by Gardner/Springfeld (p.
 264-265).
-Under _Expected_ already implemented and to be explored categories are listed, while unachievables are sent down to _Possibly Unachievable_.
+Under _Expected_ already implemented and to be explored categories are listed, while unachievables are sent down to _Impossible_.

 #### Expected